S3 method for default

 CB.setFont(cellBlock, font, rowIndex, colIndex)

-CB.setBorder(cellBlock, border, rowIndex, colIndex)
+CB.setBorder(cellBlock, border, rowIndex, colIndex)a Sheet object.

 a numeric value for the starting row.